 Concept created by Andrew Souders, Colin Hall, and Jonathan Stechschulte

 A pollinator garden is a garden that is planted with flowers that provide nectar or pollen for a wide range of bees, birds, bats, and insects.
 In their observations of the space, the students that designed this concept noticed that Smith Lab is heavily trafficked.
 Their design seeks to create a tranquil space for both pollinators as well as people.
-The design accommodates the heavy traffic near the garden by creating a cut-through on the eastern plot of the land to immerses a user in the space for a few moments of tranquility on their way into Smith Lab.
-The students designed the western plot of the garden with a relaxing space where a user can escape, sheltered from pedestrian traffic.
-The tiering of the plants in the garden was done to allow for visibility in the space while still enabling a user to feel secure and in a designated space while in the garden.
+The design accommodates the heavy traffic near the garden by creating a cut-through on the eastern plot of land to immerse users in the space for a few moments of tranquility on their way into Smith Lab.
+The students designed the western plot of the garden with a relaxing space where users can escape, sheltered from pedestrian traffic.
+The tiering of the plants in the garden was done to allow for visibility in the space while still enabling users to feel secure and in a designated space while in the garden.